dainelli98/video-caption/README.md

 - Is it possible to obtain a model that can generate a caption for a video with at least some information about the content of the video usign a VideoMAE generated embedding?
 - Can we obtain a model that can generate a caption for a video usign embeddings with reduced precision and information (reduced sampling)?
-- Which hyperparameters can be provided to the model to obtain the best results?
+- Which hyperparameters can be provided to the model, training and input data to obtain the best results?

 ### Experiment definition